at-cg/RAFT/README.md

 raft [options] <input-reads.fa> <in.paf>
 ```

-The following options can be used to customize the behavior of the program:
+The following options can be used to customize the behavior of the program.
+The default values are set if there is no custom requirement.

     -r INT: Set the resolution of local coverage [50]
     -e INT: Set the estimated coverage